pallets/jinja/docs/templates.rst

 Logic
 ~~~~~

-For `if` statements / `for` filtering or `if` expressions it can be useful to
+For `if` statements, `for` filtering or `if` expressions it can be useful to
-combine group multiple expressions:
+combine multiple expressions:

 and
     Return true if the left and the right operand is true.